 A career change will affect your life, health, and relationships.
 Not only is being in the wrong career stressful, deciding whether to make the transition can be overwhelming.
 Once you figure out what you are going to do, it will probably come as a great relief.

 Forty-year-olds have many responsibilities that could make this transition more difficult than changing careers at 30 would have been.
 At age 40, you are more likely to have children for whom you are financially responsible.
 You may have purchased a house during the last few years and have a mortgage to pay.
 The National Association of Realtors reports that the median age of first-time homebuyers was 32 in 2016 ("First-time Buyers, Single Women Gain Traction in NAR's 2016 Buyer and Seller Survey."
 National Association of Realtors.
 2016).

 Try not to be discouraged by the difficulties involved in making a midlife career change.
-If you decide you want to make this transition, try to find a way to do it.
-It may take a bit longer than it would have if you were 10 years younger, but if you do it right, it will likely be worthwhile.
-Since this will be an effortful endeavor, it is ever so important to make sure you give a lot of thought into choosing a new career.
+If you decide you want to make this transition, try to find a way to do it that fits with your current life situation.
+It may take a bit longer than it would have if you were ten years younger, but if you do it right, it will likely be worthwhile.
+Since this will be an effortful endeavor, it is ever so important to make sure you put a lot of thought into choosing a new career.

 What you discover at age 40 may be quite different than what you would have unearthed had you done this assessment when you were younger.
 So, if you remember taking a "career test" when you were in high school or college, don't bother looking for your results.
 Do it again.
 When you have completed this step, you will end up with a list of suitable options.